 CMD: Experiments in Bio-Algorithmic-Politics

-In collaboration with the Hybrid Forms ArtScience media lab of VU University Amsterdam
+In collaboration with VU University Amsterdam

 CMD: Experiments in Bio-Algorithmic-Politics

-In collaboration with the Hybrid Forms ArtScience media lab of VU University Amsterdam
+In collaboration with VU University Amsterdam

 CMD: Experiments in Bio-Algorithmic-Politics uses self-learning algorithms that test different market strategies of competition and collaboration to see which relations of production allows the bacterial cultures to thrive in the long run.

-The post Anthropocene will be marked by the agency of everything non-human.
-From selforganizing urban infrastructure to ubiquitous politically driven digital networks, these interconnected systems are impacting and regulating the societies and ecosystems that made their advent possible.
-Facing this paradigm shift, some questions urgently need to be asked.
-Will this act as a catalyst of already existing tensions or allow for totally new distributions of power?
-CMD is an experimental setup aiming at highlighting the hopes and issues relative to these topics where the political, the technological and the ecological meets.
-An artificial ecosystem comprised of photosynthetic bacterial culture are sharing scared light resources.
+CMD is an artificial ecosystem comprised of photosynthetic bacterial cultures that are sharing scared light resources.
 Governance of this resources is executed by a constantly refining algorithm.
-Like so, the photosynthetic cells and the computer are experimenting with different political systems granting access to this life necessary resource.
-While the system oscillates between selfinterest and communitarianism, between a fair distribution of wealth and unbalance relationship of power, the algorithm is optimizing for the greater good of the community.
+The photosynthetic cells and the computer are experimenting with different political systems granting access to this life necessary resource.
+While the system oscillates between selfinterest and communitarianism, between a fair distribution of wealth and unbalanced relationship of power, the algorithm is optimizing for the greater good of the community.